 As you can see, you don’t necessarily need to spend tens of thousands of dollars to make your property look expensive.
 All the projects we have mentioned are achievable on small budgets, though you will naturally need to spend a little more if you want to do several of them to really take your home to the next level in terms of appearance and value.

 If you are looking to spend a little more on your home renovations, NOW FINANCE may be able to help you out with a home renovation loan.
-This means you don’t have to dip into your own savings or wait until you’ve saved a specific amount of cash; you can undertake the home renovations you want now, and pay back your loan over the next 18 – 84 months while enjoying the improved lifestyle your renovations will bring as well as the feeling of living in a higher value property.
+This means you don’t have to dip into your own savings or wait until you’ve saved a specific amount of cash; you can undertake the home renovations you want now, and pay back your loan over the next 18 months to 84 months while enjoying the improved lifestyle your renovations will bring as well as the feeling of living in a higher value property.

 Get your interest rate here prior to applying, and learn how NOW FINANCE can help you make your home look like it’s been featured on The Block.